FirelyTeam/firely-docs/docs_simplifier/simplifierIGeditor.rst

 Create your first IG
 --------------------

-The IG editor is accessible through your personal portal.
-To get to the IG editor click on your User name on the top right, select portal and open the 'Implementation Guides' tab.
+To get to the IG editor go to your portal.
+To get there, click on your User name on the top right, select ``portal`` and open the ``Implementation Guides`` tab.
 This tab shows your IGs and gives you the option to browse, edit or delete them.
 Click the green button and provide a title to make a new IG.
 After creating a new IG, the IG editor can be opened by clicking the edit button.